messengerbag/SpeechBubble/docs/SpeechBubble.md

 `void DrawingSurface.DrawStringWrappedOutline(int x, int y, int width, TextOutlineStyle outlineStyle, FontType font,  Alignment alignment, String message, int transparency, int outlineColor, int outlineWidth)`

-Draw a string with outline (make sure the canvas has at least outlineWidth pixels on each side of the string)
+Draw a string with an outline.
+(Make sure the canvas has at least `outlineWidth` pixels on each side of the string.)